may98111/school/README.md

 # SCHOOL PROJECT
 <div>
 <h4>This is my first repository which contains my first project from my school<h4>
-This is a menu-driven Python bill management system using the pickle module to store data persistently in a binary file (bill.dat).
-Here's a clear summary of the code and its working:

 <h1>Bill Management System</h1>
 This is a menu-driven Python bill management system using the pickle module to store data persistently in a binary file (bill.dat).
 Here's a clear summary of the code and its working: